exponential-idle-guides/exponential-idle-guides/src/view/guides/intro-to-grad.md

 ### Respecing students

-The button at the bottom labeled “Respec” removes all used \\(σ\\) in Research and gives you back without consequence.
+The button at the bottom labeled “Respec” removes all used \\(σ\\) in Research and gives it back to you without any consequences.
 This allows for testing or reallocating easily, but it will remove **ALL** of your students from everything including theories.
 On the bottom left is located a list-shaped button.
 Pressing this will reveal the <kbd>-</kbd> buttons.
 These